Rulemaking Petition

 750 feet from any surface water

 The petition cites 42 scientific studies in support of the proposal and includes five affidavits of impacted residents.
-Read our Fact vs. Fiction factsheet explaining more about what the petition says and where we are in the petition process.

 The Pennsylvania Department of Environmental Protection (DEP) deemed the petition complete and moved it to the Environmental Quality Board (EQB) for review.
+At a meeting on April 8th, 2025, the EQB voted to table a vote on whether to accept the rulemaking petition for study.

 %20-%20Copy_edited.jpg)